Powerlearnproject/se-assignment-day-2-git-and-github-Mikaeli2001/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18418291&assignment_repo_type=AssignmentRepo)
 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+version control is a system that tracks changes to filesovertime, manages different versions of a project and prevents loss of data.
+GitHub is a popular tool for version control because it gives room for collaboration between developers to work on a project simultaneously and also provides a platform for open source contributions and networking. version control maintains project integrity by tracking changes making it easy to identify issues and fix them.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
+sign in to GitHub by logging in into your account, create a new repository by clicking the "+"icon and the select new repository, key in the repository details by choosing a unique repository name, choose visibilty by selecting either public or private, initialize the repository (optional) by adding a README file where it provides an overview of the project, create repository by clicking "create repository" important decisions are: decide if the code public or private and also decide on branch strategy where youll either use the default main branch or create additional branches

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?
+README file provides essential details about the project making it easy for others to understand and contribute. contents of a proper readme file include; project title, description, installation imstructions, usage guide, contact infromation.
+README file contributes to effective collaboration by providing clarity about the project, it also describes how others can contribute to the project

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?